COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Partnering with psychologists, art therapists, nurses, and other interdisciplinary teams in the Oncology, and Blood Disorders (Hematology) department, our team brings powerful music experiences to patients of all ages, from tiny babies to teens.

-Home to the Only Hospital-Based Pediatric Music Therapy Program in the Washington, D.C., Region
+The Only Hospital-Based Pediatric Music Therapy Program in the D.C.
+Region

 Our board-certified music therapists use a variety of evidence-based music interventions to focus on several goals such as the following: